BcDemir/ProjectQGame/README.md

 ## Game Features

+- Classic quick-draw arm animation from side to aiming position
+- Pistols that fire from their actual positions
 - Simplified controls focusing only on angle adjustment
 - Fixed bullet velocity for consistent shooting
 - Precise aiming with 0.10 degree increments for fine control